 After you pay down high-interest debt

-Paying off debt is the first step in investing for beginners.
+Paying off debt is the first step as you start thinking about investing for beginners.
 If you have any debt that is draining your resources each month, then you should focus on paying that down first.

-Specifically, high-interest debt, as this debt costs you the most as a result of compounding interest.
 Once you’ve paid down your debt, you’ll be able to invest more comfortably.
-An example would be high-interest credit card debt.

 When you have an emergency fund